 About Tempio Malatestiano

 Tempio Malatestiano, translated as the ‘Malatesta Temple’, is an unfinished cathedral church in Rimini, Italy.
-It was originally a Franciscan church, later transformed into a Renaissance church.
+It was originally a Franciscan church and later became a Renaissance church.

-The church in its current form was constructed in 1447, and was carried out at the behest of the nobleman and notoriously ruthless military commander of Venetian forces, Sigismondo Pandolfo Malatesta.
+The church in its current form was constructed in 1447, and was carried out at the behest of the nobleman and notoriously ruthless military commander of Venetian forces Sigismondo Pandolfo Malatesta.
 Malatesta was part of a dynasty which ruled Rimini, and is the church’s namesake.

 Malatesta hired architect Leon Battista Alberti to build a mausoleum for himself and his wife, Isotta degli Atti.
 The result was an elaborate and highly decorative monument to this couple, whose initials are emblazoned all over the Tempio Malatestiano.
-This was particularly detested by Pope Pius II, who virulently condemned the changes.
+These changes were particularly detested by Pope Pius II, who virulently condemned them.